Intellectual property protection of video games: Game engines

-A game engine is a framework which a developer can use to create games.
-They consist of a software suite with a multitude of components, such as a rendering engine, audio engine, physics engine, and artificial intelligence.
-Companies create these engines for the purpose of allowing developers (with or without charge) to create games.
+A game engine is a framework or IDE which a developer can use to create games.
+They consist of a software suite with a multitude of components, such as a rendering engine, audio engine, physics engine, and non-player character systems.
+Some engines are free and open source.
 However, because of limitations or certain peculiarities of an engine, some designs or passive-background tasks may occur in a particular way for every game made using that engine.
 This particular feature (regardless of how central it may be to a game) is essentially the same in all games created with that engine, which takes it outside the scope of copyright.
 This reasoning would also apply to games made with the same engine which share source code—this would not constitute copying because the games' similarity is inherent to the tools.
 Large video game houses/publishers can sidestep this limitation by developing in-house engines.